aweresamueladjeI/SECURITY-AUDIT-/README.md

 - Security Risk Identification

 ## Career Goals
 I am a Computer Science student pursuing a career in Cloud Security and Cybersecurity.
-This repository showcases my understanding of security auditing, risk assessment, and security documentation as I continue building My cybersecurity skills and work toward ComTIA Security+ and Cloud security certifications.
+This repository showcases my understanding of security auditing, risk assessment, and security documentation as I continue building cybersecurity skills and work toward ComTIA Security+ and Cloud security certifications.